xing/fpm-fry/README.md

 run 'make', 'install'
 ```

-Recipe files contains informations about the used sources, required software packages and build steps.
+Recipe files contains information about used sources, required software packages and build
+steps.

-If you don't tell fpm-fry which recipe to use it will look for a file called `recipe.rb` in the current directory.
+If you don't tell fpm-fry which recipe to use it will look for a file called `recipe.rb`
+in the current directory.

-Unlike fpm-cookery fpm-fry needs to know additionally which docker image it should use to build ( `ubuntu:precise` in this example ).
+Unlike fpm-cookery fpm-fry needs to know additionally which docker image it should use to
+build ( `ubuntu:precise` in the example below).  fpm-fry does not automatically pull this
+image into the docker instance, but you can use the `--pull` option trigger the necessary
-fpm-fry does not pull this image into the docker instance, you have to make sure that it's present and valid ( do `docker pull ubuntu:precise` before you try something ).
+pull command.
+Or you can pull it manually ( `docker pull ubuntu:precise` in our example ).

 To build your first package type:

-    $> fpm-fry cook ubuntu:precise recipe.rb
+    $> fpm-fry cook --pull ubuntu:precise recipe.rb

 Recipe syntax